 SAVE THIS RECIPE OR POST!

-Pick three sprigs of lilac from your shrub.
-Give them a gentle shake and a once-over to get rid of bugs and dried up leaves.
+Pick sprigs from a lilac tree or shrub.
+Give them a gentle shake and a once-over to get rid of bugs and dried-up leaves.

-Add the lilacs and sugar to a container with a tight-fitting lid.
-Seal it up, and allow the sugar to infuse for 1 day.
+Add the lilacs and sugar to a sealed container, and allow the sugar to infuse for one day.

 FAQ

-The recipe is below.
-Add a sprinkle of Lilac Scented Sugar to one of these sweet treats:
+The Lilac Sugar recipe is below.
+Add a sprinkle to one of these sweet treats:

 📖 Recipe